Skip to main content

 Manufacturing is different.
 Manufacturing has blueprints.
 Assembly lines.
 Quality gates.
 Standardized components.
 Predictable throughput.

 We apply the manufacturing model to software.
 The architecture patterns are standardized.
 The quality gates are automated.
 The assembly line is deterministic.
+Deterministic because nothing skips ahead.
+Architecture is approved before implementation starts.
+Every service is verified against the spec it was built from before it ships.
 The output is predictable: production-grade microservices, every time.

 Three layers make this work: